cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 > THUNDERSTRIKE ARTILLERY
 >
->The Thunderstrike Artillery system is a robust, high-caliber
+>The Thunderstrike Artillery system is a robust, high-calibre
 > conventional cannon.
 Using chemical propellants, it launches heavy
-> projectiles capable of breaching the thickest armor.
+> projectiles capable of breaching the thickest armour.
 Ideal for
 > long-range bombardments, the Thunderstrike combines reliability with
 > devastating firepower.
 It is especially useful when electronic
 > warfare